Infertility treatment costs aren’t cheap, but assistance is available

 The Reproductive Medicine Group website (www.floridafertility.com) offers a wealth of information and suggestions on questions to ask your provider or benefits manager.
 It’s important to get a written verification of benefits in order to keep from overpayment or incurring fees that are not covered by your plan.

 Other fertility treatment payment options offered by RMG include a Global Fee for patients who decide not to use insurance and self pay for treatment.
 This selection helps to reduce the cost of an IVF cycle.

 Loans are also an option for patients.
-The Reproductive Medicine Group is pleased to be the only provider in Tampa Bay to offer the Attain IVF ® Flex Plan.
-It offers unlimited frozen embryo transfer for a flat fee, and three attempts using fresh embryos.
-The plan excludes the cost of medications, but if the transfers do not result in a pregnancy, the patient may be entitled to a full refund.
+The Reproductive Medicine Group is pleased to be partnered with ARC.
+ARC offers monthly payment plans for fertility treatments.
+If the patient doesn’t need the entire amount they financed, the patient may be entitled to a partial refund.
 Patients may also seek out loans on their own through a financial institution.

 Another unique option is for qualifying female patients under the age of 33, who may choose to donate some of their oocytes to a recipient couple.
 This cuts down costs significantly, as both parties share IVF cycle fees.

 Finally, a number of grants are offered by third-party organizations, and the staff at RMG is happy to share those resources with patients.
 Usually the application includes an essay.

 We know that going through infertility treatment is stressful.
 That’s why we do everything possible to assist our patients so that they can concentrate on having the family they’ve dreamed about.